BuguTech/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-### 🙋‍♀️ A short introduction - what is your organization all about?
+### 🙋‍♀️ A short introduction - what is our organization all about?
 Our team is composed of three programmers and one user interface designer.
 We hope to contribute to the development of campus sports.